jo-xin/SpriteSheetAnimation/README.md

 PS

-as i'm not familiar with git, i use gitkraken and this made the commit owners not me
+as I'm not familiar with git, I used gitkraken and this made the commit owners not me